Skip to Content

 Place the completed hat on the top of the snowman’s head and glue it in place.

-We’re sure your kids will have fun making this cute Sneezy the snowman craft.
-For more craft ideas, check out our other winter crafts for kids this season!
+We’re sure your kids will have fun making this cute Sneezy the snowman activity.
+For more fun ideas, check out our other winter crafts for kids this season!

 Winter Ideas For Kids